LeandroCrixi/rem_waste-cc/README.md

-# Code challenge REM Waste
+# Skip Selector App for REM Waste - Code Challenge

 A React-based application that allows users to view, compare, and select different skip hire options.
 This was developed as part of a front-end coding challenge for REM Waste.